KarapandzaF/notes-share/content/Trips/Japan Trip.md

 **Evangelion Tokyo 01:**
 ![[Pasted image 20250323183338.png]]
 *Notes:*
 It's by far my favorite anime of all time I really really want to go and check out the flagship store in Tokyo.
-It's in ikebukeru an area that's definitely worth checking out aswell!
+It's in ikebukeru an area that's definitely worth checking out as well!

 ## Osaka: